 The pompom weed is a serious threat to grassland and wetlands, and spreads rapidly through wind dispersal of its fluffy seeds.
-Given the difficulty in controlling the weed, it is recommended that a management plan for the pompom weed be compiled and implemented as soon as possible.
+Given the difficulty in controlling the weed, it is recommended that a management plan for the pompom weed (as part of the overall invasive/alien plant species management plan) be compiled and implemented as soon as possible.
 Once widespread and established, the weed will be extremely difficult to control and eradicate.